 - Capturing interruption time during the sprint as ‘drag’ or interrupt time to be better able to quantify the impacts.

-One of my favorite Product Owners struggled with changing his mind quite often within sprints.
-We were working on an eCommerce SaaS (Software as a Service) application where “things changed” often due to customer and market dynamics.
+One of my favourite Product Owners struggled with changing his mind quite often within sprints.
+We were working on an eCommerce SaaS (Software as a Service) application where “things changed” often due to the customer and market dynamics.
 In these cases, he was more likely to cancel the sprint and then re-plan a new one based on a major priority shift in the backlog.

-However, when re-planning we tried to stay open minded about integrating the new work and maintaining some of the original sprints’ focus.
+However, when re-planning we tried to stay open-minded about integrating the new work and maintaining some of the original sprints’ focus.
 This lessened the teams’ feelings of getting “jerked around”.

 Another aspect of this is insufficient look-ahead.
 I was never convinced that he couldn’t anticipate these changes in some way.
 Remember, we were on a 2-week sprint model which is fairly nimble.
 As we’ll discuss next, looking ahead and anticipating events is another important activity during sprint execution.